arthurweinmann/go-ai-sdk/README.md

 Currently, we support:

+    - Universal embeddings interface.

     - OpenAI, and the implementation of its APIs remains under development.

-	- Cohere, with a wrapper of the official sdk and some additional methods, for example to get the price of a request
+    - Cohere, with a wrapper of the official sdk and some additional methods, for example to get the price of a request.

     - Google Cloud Natural Language APIs, also under development.

-    - Wikipedia (Wikimedia) Knowledge API
+    - Wikipedia (Wikimedia) Knowledge API.

-	- Hacker News API
+    - Hacker News API.

 # Documentation